MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0232-flowfieldoftableshouldbeindexed.md

 ---
-title: "A return type cannot be modified in events and external procedures" ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 02/25/2020
+title: "The FlowField of a table should be indexed." ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 02/25/2020